 The American Bar Association is a voluntary association of lawyers and law students, and this is its main web site, providing information and news relating to the legal profession in the United States.
 Information on legal education, admission to the bar and how the courts work may be found in the “Topics & Resources” section, or in the “Legal Resources for the Public” section which is accessible from the foot of any page.
-Via the “Publishing” menu there is a link to the separate web site of the monthly ABA Journal, where articles from 2004 onwards may be accessed.
+There is also a link to the separate web site of the monthly ABA Journal, where articles from 2004 onwards may be accessed.

 American Law Sources On-line (ALSO!) is a gateway service maintained by LawSource Inc which aims to provide a comprehensive collection of links to free online sources of US and Canadian law.
 In addition to US federal and state law materials, there are links to sources of commentary and practice aids.
 Selecting “Federal Government” on the home page reveals a search screen that links to a number of sources for Supreme Court cases back to 1790.
 Also included as one of the links is an outline of the US legal system.

 Online version of Chambers USA, the evaluative guide to leading lawyers and law firms in the USA, researched and published annually in May by UK publisher Chambers and Partners.

 Congress.gov, hosted and managed by the Library of Congress, has replaced THOMAS as the official web site for US federal legislative information.
 This includes bill records 1973 onwards and bill texts 1993 onwards.
 The start date for much other content, including public and private laws, the Congressional Record, committee reports and treaty documents, is 1995.
 The Congressional Record is available from 1989-90 onwards.